Session Management in the Claude Agent SDK

 Listing sessions and messages

-The SDK exports two additional functions beyond query:
+The SDK exports two utility functions for working with session history:

 import { query, listSessions, getSessionMessages } from "@anthropic-ai/claude-agent-sdk";